bcgov/digital-trust-toolkit/docs/governance/business/digital-business-card-v1.md

 The data in the DBC credential comes from the BC Registries system, which generates the data for some attributes and receives from external sources the data for other attributes.
 Possible data sources are:

-- **Business Filing** – the information is provided from a filing made by or on behalf of the business to BC Registries, as part of the business’ requirement to keep its information current as part of its obligation under the relevant legislation (e.g.,[Partnership Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96348_01), [Business Corporations Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/02057_00))
+- **Business Filing** – the information is provided from a filing made by or on behalf of the business to BC Registries, as part of the business’ requirement to keep its information current as part of its obligation under the relevant legislation (e.g., [Partnership Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96348_01), [Business Corporations Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/02057_00))
 - **BC Registries system** – these include system generated information, such as identifiers and timestamps, as well as information derived from user actions (e.g., which individual was the person who created the business in the BC Registries system)
 - **BC Services Card digital identity** – the identity information about the individual is created when the individual first accesses the BC Registries system using their BC Services Card digital identity and authenticator.
 The BC Services Card digital identity is a high assurance credential, with the individual’s name matching the name on their foundational identity document
 - **Canada Revenue Agency** – the information is provided to the BC Registries system directly from a CRA system